CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

 <p align="center">
   <img width="200" src="https://github.com/CitruzSquared/essays/assets/23460281/caa11f62-25de-44f3-bceb-971543cd4f09"> <br/>
-  $C$ and $N$ are the center and North pole of Saturn respectively.
+  $C$ and $N$ are the center and North pole of Saturn respectively. <br/> The phase is not drawn because it is close to $100$%.
 </p>

 Using the fact that the equator is perpendicular to the line $NC$, we can draw the rings too (using the angular sizes from before):

 <p align="center">
   <img width="400" src="https://github.com/CitruzSquared/essays/assets/23460281/1b106d84-4a18-4544-aa62-cb2786a434ec"> <br/>
-  The line through $C$ that is perpendicular to $NC$ is the axis of the ellipses of the rings.
+  The line through $C$ that is perpendicular to $NC$ is the axis of the ellipses of the rings. <br/> The rings are seen from above because the North pole faces the Earth.
 </p>

 We can now also draw the shadow of Saturn on its rings.
 Drawing a line along the vector $\textbf{a}_p$ starting at either edge of Saturn's equator: